 Ensuring Cloud Computing Service is Compliant with Applicable Cybersecurity Regulations

 What security and data privacy regulations does your business have to comply with while transferring workloads to the cloud?
 Organizations should understand compliance implications before adopting cloud services.
-This measure is especially essential if a firm operates in a highly-regulated environment, such as healthcare or finance.
+This measure is especially essential if a firm operates in a highly regulated environment, such as healthcare or finance.
 Security teams should determine how organizations meet requirements for storage, encryption, backup, and transfer.

 Establish Proper Logging and Monitoring

-Businesses migrating to the cloud environment should establish proper logging, monitoring, and analysis of security in the cloud, especially when transferring data and applications from in-house servers.
+Businesses migrating to the cloud environment should establish proper logging, monitoring, and security analysis in the cloud, especially when transferring data and applications from in-house servers.
 They should identify simple script errors that can potentially bring business operations to a halt or open loopholes that hackers exploit.
 Automation procedures during cloud migration present unexpected nuisances that enterprises should address.
 Security teams can deploy granular monitoring of cloud resources access and control.
 Security information and event management solution (SIEM) is essential since it enables users to centralize alerts and logging while incorporating analytics, automation, and machine learning to detect and flag unusual activities.
 User analytics and monitoring platforms help detect breaches quicker by analyzing behavior to create a standard user profile for an employee and the device they use to access cloud resources.
-If any activity is abnormal from the user profile expectations, the monitoring system immediately sends an alert to security teams, indicating the presence of an outsider.
+If any activity is abnormal from the user profile expectations, the monitoring system immediately sends an alert to security teams, indicating an outsider’s presence.